-Exoplanet search has so far revealed two dominant size and mass categories: on the one hand small rocky planets, namely Earth- to super-Earth-sized planets, and on the other hand gaseous giants, Jupiter-sized planets and beyond \citep{2011arXiv1109.2497M,2019AJ....158..109H}.
-The distribution of the known exoplanets thus shows two peaks around the corresponding masses, digging an apparent valley around the sizes comprised between those of Neptune and Saturn.
-There have been so far relatively few discoveries of planets of this size.
-The observed mass gap between Neptune-like and Jupiter-like planets – referred to as the ``hot Neptunian desert'' – is interpreted to originate from runaway accretion occurring for protoplanets of more than $20~{\rm M}_{\rm \earth}$.
-Above this mass threshold, enough disk material is expected to aggregate onto the planet, letting it reach the size of Jupiter and beyond \citep{2018ApJ...869L..34S}, depopulating the 20--80$~{\rm M}_{\rm \earth}$ mass range, and thus forming a transition category of planets between the super-Earth and gaseous giants.
+Exoplanet searches have so far revealed two dominant size and mass categories, on the one hand small rocky planets, namely Earth- to super-Earth-sized planets, and on the other hand, gaseous giants, Jupiter-sized planets and beyond \citep{2011arXiv1109.2497M,2019AJ....158..109H}.
+The distribution of the known exoplanets thus shows two peaks around the corresponding masses, digging an apparent valley around the sizes between those of Neptune and Saturn.
+There have been relatively few discoveries of planets of this size.
+The observed mass gap between Neptune-like and Jupiter-like planets, the hot-Neptune desert, is interpreted to originate from runaway accretion occurring for protoplanets of more than $20~{\rm M}_{\rm \earth}$.
+Above this mass threshold enough disk material is expected to aggregate onto the planet, letting it reach the size of Jupiter and beyond \citep{2018ApJ...869L..34S}, depopulating the 20--80$~{\rm M}_{\rm \earth}$ mass range, and thus forming a transition category of planets between the super-Earth and gaseous giants.

-The expanse covered by the desert is shown on the radius \textit{vs.} period distribution plot in Fig.~\ref{fig:P_R_diagram}.
-According to the characterization presented in this study, the planet TOI-1710\:b lies on the edge of the desert, with a mass $M_{\rm p}=28.3\pm4.7~{\rm M}_{\rm \earth}$ and a radius $R_{\rm p}=5.34\pm0.11~{\rm R}_{\rm \earth}$; these values are indeed making TOI-1710\:b fall into this scarce category of super-Neptune.
+The expanse covered by the desert is shown on the radius {vs.} period distribution plot in Fig.~\ref{fig:P_R_diagram}.
+According to the characterization presented in this study, the planet TOI-1710\:b lies on the edge of the desert, with a mass $M_{\rm p}=28.3\pm4.7~{\rm M}_{\rm \earth}$ and a radius $R_{\rm p}=5.34\pm0.11~{\rm R}_{\rm \earth}$; these values indeed make TOI-1710\:b fall into this scarce category of super-Neptune.